Ali-Hossam/ML_DL_Interview_Guide_Repo/README.md

    * The Gradient is the direction of the biggest increase, so we take it's negative to point to the direction of the biggest decrease of the loss

 4) Iterate till you reach global minimum

+> Learning rate is a hyperparameter that controls the size of the step taken during the optimization process of training a machine learning model.
+It determines how much the model's parameters should be updated with respect to the gradients of the loss function.

 | Type of Gradient Descent | Batch Size Based Definition |
 |---|---|